iGPSport SR30 Review: Just Another Cycling Radar?

 The SR30 mount slides and requires adjustments during the ride.
 You also won’t be able to customize the light modes as on Magene L508.
 I also experienced connectivity and freezing issues.

 I think the pricing of the SR30 is a bit unfortunate.
-It should cost similar to Gardia or L508.
+It should cost similar to Gardia R300L or Magene L508.
 The current price does not match its quality.

 On the other hand, many of its drawbacks could be fixed with firmware updates similar to what was done with the Magene L508.
 So we’ll see if iGPSport improves it over time.